Adding comments to Hugo using Gitalk commenting system

 What if theme doesn’t support Gitalk natively?

 The Gitalk repo walks through the steps to configure however, I have not looked into it in too much detail because I didn’t need to!
 However, I will probably have a need to explore this in the future so I may end up updating this post in the coming months.
-If you’ve done this yourself, let me know in the comments!
+If you have done this yourself, let me know in the comments!

 #mtfbwy